"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Just send me an email with either one of the following:

-• I don’t mind.
-Give me the whole filth.
+I don’t mind it, Zois.
+Giveme the whole filth.
 I wanna feel it with all my senses!
+Give it to me, baby!

 There’s no fluff and that’s why it’s only 45 minutes.

-(The EXTENDED VERSION with the guy who carries the dead body in the deep freezer will obviously be a little bit longer.
-But only a little bit.)
+(The EXTENDED VERSION with the guy who carries the dead body in the deep freezer will obviously be a little bit longer.)

 (By the way, movies over 40 minutes long are considered feature films by the Academy of Motion Picture Arts & Sciences –the Oscars-, the American Film Institute –the AFI- and the British Film Institute –the BFI-).